department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-23_CIT_hostnames.md

 ### Release Steps
-Due to the interdependencies of the API hostname’s inclusion in authentication cookies set by vets-api and API calls made from VA.gov, the deployment of the new *platform-api.va.gov hostname will require a coordinated sequence of events between vets-api and vets-website that occur at an agreed upon time.
+Due to the interdependencies of the API hostname’s inclusion in authentication cookies set by vets-api and API calls made from VA.gov, the deployment of the new *platform-api.va.gov hostname will require a coordinated release sequence between vets-api and vets-website.

 All systems will need to be deployed and tested in Staging prior to a Production deployment.